Looply Academy

 Performing the installation

 The Add-On can be installed using the standard SAP Add-On Installation Tool (SAINT).
-For detailed information on the SAINT tool, please see the Installing and Upgrading Add-Ons section of the SAP help portal.
+For detailed information on the SAINT tool, please see the section of the SAP help portal.
 A quick overview of the required steps is also provided bellow:

 • Logon to client 000 of your SAP system as a user that has SAP_ALL authorization.
 Do not use the SAP* or DDIC user.